Interested to discover further details about the Flow & Flow Parallel Processing Unit (PPU)?

 Is Flow foundry- or architecture-dependent?

-Flow is completely foundry and architecture independent - no changes to tools or processes are required.
+Flow is completely foundry- and architecture-independent.
+No changes to tools or processes are required.
 It can also be used with all instruction sets.

-Flow’s technology is adaptable to any microprocessor-based system that currently uses single and multiple processor cores and/or massively parallel accelerator devices such as GPUs, as the CPU cores handle the functionality with limited parallelism and the PPU cores take on the role of the accelerator.
-In that case, PPU cores can take over work from the CPU processor cores for handling parallel parts, but are not currently outsourced to the accelerator because the parallel work is either too irregular or too small to justify the overhead.
+Flow’s technology is adaptable to any microprocessor-based system that currently uses single and multiple processor cores and/or massively parallel accelerator devices such as GPUs, as the CPU cores handle the functionality with limited parallelism and the Flow PPU cores take on the role of the accelerator.
+In that case, Flow PPU cores can take over work from the CPU processor cores for handling parallel parts, but that is not currently outsourced to the accelerator because the parallel work is either too irregular or too small to justify the overhead.

-Thus, the technology becomes widely adaptable, ranging from classic desktop and laptop computers to embedded systems and digital signal processors, to smartphones, where a part of the workload is not from the user (such as video decoding), but is generated from the system itself (e.g., software parts of the radio stack, which are numeric, such as digital signal processing applications, or at least high-throughput, such as network stack processing).
-Current microprocessor-based systems face the unenviable situation where operating frequencies can no longer be increased, so performance improvements for a single application must come from the use of parallelism, rather than from faster operation frequencies.
+Thus, the technology becomes widely adaptable, ranging from traditional desktop and laptop computers to embedded systems and digital signal processors, to smartphones, where part of the workload is not from the user (such as video decoding), but is generated from the system itself (e.g., software parts of the radio stack, which are numeric, such as digital signal processing applications, or at least high-throughput, such as network stack processing).
+Current microprocessor-based systems face the unenviable situation where operation frequencies can no longer be increased, so performance improvements for a single application must come from the use of parallelism, rather than from faster operation frequencies.
 Furthermore, as memory devices do not become correspondingly faster, access to main memory is quite slow when measured in processor core cycles (hundreds of cycles).
 As a result, main memory access must be avoided as much as possible through the use of fast but small caches to store frequently accessed data items.

 When is Flow announcing the availability of this IP platform in its entirety?